bunup/bunup/docs/docs/guide/css.md

 # CSS

 Bunup supports CSS out of the box with powerful bundling capabilities.

+## Usage

 You can provide CSS files as entry points or import CSS files in your JavaScript/TypeScript files.

-All CSS files encountered during the build process are bundled together into a single cross-browser compatible CSS file in the build output with vendor prefixing and syntax lowering.
+All CSS files encountered during the build process are bundled into cross-browser compatible CSS files in the build output with vendor prefixing and syntax lowering.

-## Usage

 ### CSS Entry Points